Hall of Fame Honorees

 Photo by Bethany Riggs, courtesy of Jane Kilgo.

-The following titles by James Kilgo may be found in the Hall of Fame Library:
+The following titles by James Kilgo may be found in the Hall of Fame collections of the Hargrett Rare Book & Manuscript Library:

 Deep Enough for Ivorybills.
 Chapel Hill, NC: Algonquin Books of Chapel Hill, 1988.